 Jesse Deganis Librera, Lead Teaching Artist: West Side Studios, and Buffalo Youth Media Institute

 Jesse is a filmmaker and educator from Buffalo, NY.
-He has taught filmmaking to a variety of students from many areas of Buffalo, through the YWCA’s Extended School Day Program, Jericho Road’s Focused Learning for Youth and has taught Media Art Workshops for adults at Squeaky Wheel for over a year.
-As a teenager, he was a student in Squeaky Wheel’s Buffalo Youth Media Institute, now he’s the lead teaching artist at Squeaky Wheel’s West Side Studios program.
+He has taught filmmaking to a variety of students from many areas of Buffalo, through the YWCA’s Extended School Day Program, Jericho Road’s Focused Learning for Youth, and has taught Media Art Workshops for adults at Squeaky Wheel for over a year.
+As a teenager, he was a student in Squeaky Wheel’s Buffalo Youth Media Institute, and since 2018 is the lead teaching artist at Squeaky Wheel’s West Side Studios program and in 2019 became the lead teaching artist of Buffalo Youth Media Institute.
 He received his M.F.A. in documentary filmmaking from The City College of New York in 2015.

 Amanda Long, Teaching Artist Tech Arts for Youth

 Amanda Long is a video sculptor, animator, mirror-maker, lover of the earth and sun and the animals, a dreamer of fairy tale visions.
 She fantasizes about giving technology a soul and making peace between humans and nature.
 Her exhibitions include Wishing Well, Dyckman Farmhouse Museum, New York, NY (2016); Silly Faces aka Strike a Pose, National Portrait Gallery, Smithsonian, Washington D.C.
 (2016); and the Rainbow Mural at Forest Park Queens NYC (2018).